 March is Women’s History Month.
 To honor that, I wanted to spend some time contemplating who were the five most influential women in New Orleans history.
 I thought this would be a relatively easy task, but it turns out there are far more than five women who have shaped our city.
 (I’m learning so much already!)
 To keep this article as short as humanly possible, let’s get to the task at hand.

-After you’re done checking out this list make sure to check out the “Women Leading the Way” playlist streaming now on the Very Local app.
+After you’re done checking out this list make sure to check out the Very Local app.

 THE LIST: Five most influential women in New Orleans history